Part VIII – Beneath a Falling Sky

 Your husband Stanley

-He stared at his bunk, thinking about the house that didn’t exist and the children they didn’t have.
-He imagined the day he’d be back in Kentucky in her arms.
+He stared at his bunk, thinking about the house that existed only in thier dreams, and the children they didn’t have.
+He imagined the day he’d be back in Kentucky in Mary Lou’s arms.
 She’d be in a white apron, scooping ice cream in that little shop in Crittenden.
-He’d walk through the door, sharp in his Army Dress Uniform, dark olive drab wool jacket, high-waisted trousers pressed straight, and sweep her off her feet to the cheers of the customers.
+He’d walk through the door, sharp in his dress uniform, dark olive drab wool jacket, high-waisted trousers pressed straight, and sweep her off her feet to the cheers of the customers.

 But then he was pulled from his daydream.

 “Condition Red!
-Condition Red!” came a voice from outside.
+Condition Red!” a voice from outside shouted.

 He grabbed the carbine beside his bed and ran out.
 The daylight was blinding.
 Men were running around in a sudden but organized panic.
 Four men were already at the 90mm Bofors, cranking at the weapon as its barrel angled upward toward the sky.